trdunsworth/DECCreport3/report_wk36.docx.md

 :::

-As we can see, with a very limited number of cardiac arrest calls for the week, the standout day was Friday with 2 calls.
-There were only two other days with 1 call each.
+As we can see, with a very limited number of cardiac arrest calls for the week, the standout day was Sunday with 2 calls.
+There were only three other days with 1 call each.

 ::: {.cell}